 Golden Week (late April to early May)

-2019’s Golden Week will be 10 consecutive days off from Apr 27 to May 6.
-I expect April 27 for outgoing and May 6 for incoming will be busiest days.
+2020’s Golden Week will be 5 consecutive days off from May 2 to May 6.
+I expect May 2 for outgoing and May 6 for incoming will be busiest days.
 However some Japanese residents will start to travel earlier.
-A trail will be busier from the late afternoon on April 26 (Fri).
-And May 5 will be busy too.
+A trail will be busier on April 29 and in the late afternoon on May 1.
+And the train to major cities on May 5 will be busy too.

 Obon (mid August)

 Obon is not a national holiday.
 It is Japanese traditional summer break.
 Usually Obon period is August 13 to 16.
-2019 calendar is the following
+2020’s calendar is the following:

 New Year’s holidays

 In Japan, Christmas is not a big holiday season.
 Most public schools have the winter break from December 25 to January 7.
 And December 23 is holiday.
 Christmas period is a bit busier than usual.
-But it is just one of the weekend and holidays.
+But it is just one of the weekends and holidays.
 The busiest period in Japan is New Year’s Holidays.
-It usually starts on December 30 and finish on January 3.
-2018-19 calendar is the following.
+It usually starts on December 29 or 30 and finish on January 3.
+2020-2021 calendar is the following.

-In 2019-2020, December 28 is Saturday.
-The beginning of New Year’s Holidays will be one day earlier than usual.
-Saturday on December 28 is the first day of New Year’s Holidays.
-Many Japanese travelers will start to get out of the cities in the morning on December 29.
-For outgoing, I expect train will be busy from the morning on December 29 to the end of December 30.
-January 4 and 5 will be super busy to go back to the cities.
+In 2020-2021, the beginning of New Year’s Holidays will be December 29.
+Many Japanese travelers will start to get out of the cities from the morning on December 29 to the evening on December 30.
+For outgoing, I expect that the train will be busy from the morning on December 29 to the early evening on December 30.
+January 2 and 3 will be super busy to go back to the cities.
 Most local travelers want to settle before New Year’s Eve.
 Usually December 31 is not such a busy day.
-January 3 is the last day of New Year’s holidays period usually.
-But in 2019-2020, Jan 4 and 5 will be weekend.
-Japanese residents will enjoy a longer period in next season.

 January 1 is very slow too.
 However as I mentioned above, most Japanese visit shrine or temple to pray on New Year’s Day.
 A local train runs all through the night from December 31 to January 1.
 Some of local lines are very busy in this period.